Kiss: Contemporary practices

-In modern Western culture, kissing on the lips is commonly an expression of affection or a warm greeting.
+In modern Western culture, kissing on the lips is commonly an expression of romantic affection or a warm greeting.
 When lips are pressed together for an extended period, usually accompanied with an embrace, it is an expression of romantic and sexual desire.
 The practice of kissing with an open mouth, to allow the other to suck their lips or move their tongue into their mouth, is called French kissing.
-"Making out" is often an adolescent's first experience of their sexuality and games which involve kissing, such as Spin the Bottle, facilitate the experience.
+"Making out" is often an adolescent's first experience of their sexuality and games which involve kissing, such as spin the bottle, facilitate the experience.
 People may kiss children on the forehead to comfort them or the cheek or lips to show affection.

 In modern Eastern culture, the etiquette vary depending on the region.
 In West Asia, kissing on the lips between both men and women is a common form of greeting.
 In South and Eastern Asia, it might often be a greeting between women, however, between men, it is unusual.
 Kissing a baby on the cheeks is a common form of affection.
 Most kisses between men and women are on the cheeks and not on the lips unless they are romantically involved.
-And sexual forms of kissing between lovers encompass the whole range of global practices.
+Sexual forms of kissing between lovers encompass the whole range of global practices.